astropy/astropy/docs/timeseries/lombscargle.rst

 Example
 -------

 ..
-EXAMPLE START: Using the LombScargle Class to Detect Periodic Signals
+EXAMPLE START: Using the Lomb-Scargle Periodogram to Detect Periodic Signals

 To detect periodic signals in unevenly spaced observations, consider the following data: